-forming an LLC has an array of benefits to help you protect your personal assets, providing asset protection.
+Forming an LLC has an array of benefits to help you protect your personal assets, providing asset protection.
 In California, this is no different.
-It might be even more important in California since the fees of working as a business entity are higher than most other states.
-There are many good reasons to form an LLC, including the flexibility of choosing a single member LLC, ensuring privacy through an anonymous LLC, drafting a comprehensive operating agreement, understanding the requirements, managing taxes, and preparing for the annual report.
+It might be even more important in California since the fees for working as a business entity are higher than in most other states.
+There are many good reasons to form an LLC, including the flexibility of choosing a single-member LLC, ensuring privacy through an anonymous LLC, drafting a comprehensive operating agreement, understanding the requirements, managing taxes, and preparing for the annual report.

 The LLC structure is growing faster than other business types due to the simplicity and flexibility this structure provides.
 In some states like Wyoming, you can even remain anonymous, protecting your personal information from being made public, while also protecting your personal assets.
 Here is a list of the top reasons to form an LLC: